Using a Mobile Wi-Fi Hotspot with Square Terminal

-A portable Wi-Fi hotspot (sometimes referred to as a “Mi-Fi”) is a pocket sized mobile router which can be used to set up a Wi-Fi connection either on-the-go or in a stationary setting.
-A mobile hotspot taps into 3G or 4G LTE mobile networks (and soon, 5G) just like a smartphone does.
-Most wireless carriers offer mobile hotspot devices and the wireless data plans required to enable them.
+A portable Wi-Fi hotspot (sometimes referred to as “Mi-Fi”) is a pocket-sized mobile router that can be used to set up a Wi-Fi connection either on the go or in a stationary setting.
+A mobile hotspot taps into 4G or 5G cellular networks just like a smartphone does.
+Most wireless network providers offer mobile hotspot devices and the wireless data plans required to enable them.

 Why purchase a mobile Wi-Fi hotspot?

 Although many smartphones today can be used to create a hotspot, the benefits of using a mobile Wi-Fi hotspot include:

 Better performance, since a hotspot can be placed in a fixed location.
 A hotspot can have better data service than your phone typically has available in your back pocket.

 Having a separate service plan than your phone gives you better visibility into cost and does not count towards your phone or tablet’s monthly data quota.

 Security – a hot spot’s Wi-Fi network is protected with WPA-2 encryption, making it just as secure as any home router.

 Does not drain your phone’s battery or require using a personal device like a phone/tablet in a professional setting.

 Important factors to consider when purchasing a Mi-Fi